 Senior Lecturer, University of Newcastle

-SNES, Devonshire Bld, University of Newcastle, NE1 7RX
+SNES, Devonshire Building, University of Newcastle, NE1 7RX.

 Overview: Natural products from actinomycetes.
 Antisense approaches to antibiotic discovery.
 Mode-of-action discovery.

-Where are you looking: Synthetic DNA mimics, natural products of microorganisms.
+Where are you looking for antibiotics: Synthetic DNA mimics, natural products of microorganisms.

 Expertise required: Networking to enable large multi-institute approaches to research programmes.